MicrosoftDocs/sql-docs/docs/connect/jdbc/using-always-encrypted-with-the-jdbc-driver.md

     - If using the mssql-jdbc-X.X.X.jre9.jar, no policy file needs to be downloaded.
 The jurisdiction policy in Java 9 defaults to unlimited strength encryption.

 ## Working with Column Master Key Stores
 To encrypt or decrypt data for encrypted columns, SQL Server maintains column encryption keys.
 Column encryption keys are stored in encrypted form in the database metadata.
 Each column encryption key has a corresponding column master key that is used to encrypt the column encryption key.
 The database metadata does not contain the column master keys.
-Those are only held by the client.
+Those keys are only held by the client.
 However the database metadata does contain information about where the column master keys are stored relative to the client.
 For example, the database metadata may say that the keystore holding a column master key is the Windows Certificate Store and the specific certificate used to encrypt and decrypt is located at a specific path within the Windows Certificate Store.
-If the client has access to that certificate in the Windows Certificate Store, it can obtain the certificate and use it to decrypt the column encryption key which can then be used to decrypt or encrypt data for encrypted columns which use that column encryption key.
+If the client has access to that certificate in the Windows Certificate Store, it can obtain the certificate and use it to decrypt the column encryption key that can then be used to decrypt or encrypt data for encrypted columns that use that column encryption key.

-The Microsoft JDBC Driver for SQL Server communicates with a keystore using a column master key store provider which is an instance of a class derived from **SQLServerColumnEncryptionKeyStoreProvider** Class.
+The Microsoft JDBC Driver for SQL Server communicates with a keystore using a column master key store provider that is an instance of a class derived from **SQLServerColumnEncryptionKeyStoreProvider** Class.

 ### Using Built-in Column Master Key Store Providers
 The Microsoft JDBC Driver for SQL Server comes with the following built-in column master key store providers.
-Note that some of these providers are pre-registered with the specific provider names (used to look up the provider) and some require either additional credentials or explicit registration.
+Some of these providers are pre-registered with the specific provider names (used to look up the provider) and some require either additional credentials or explicit registration.

 | Class | Description | Provider (lookup) name |Is pre-registered?|
 |:---|:---|:---|:---|